twbs/bootstrap/site/content/docs/5.2/customize/color.md

 </div>
 ```

+## Colors

-## New theme colors
+### New theme colors

-<small class="d-inline-flex px-2 py-1 fw-semibold text-success bg-success bg-opacity-10 rounded-2">Added in v5.2.0</small>
+{{< added-in "5.3.0" >}}

-Bootstrap's color palette has continued to expand and become more nuanced in v5.2.0 with the addition of new `secondary` and `tertiary` colors.
-Our new colors are available through Sass and CSS variables (but not our color maps), with the express goal of making it easier to customize across multiple colors modes like light and dark.
+Bootstrap's color palette has continued to expand and become more nuanced in v5.3.0 with the addition of new `secondary` and `tertiary` text and background colors.
+Our new colors are available through Sass and CSS variables (but not our color maps) with the express goal of making it easier to customize across multiple colors modes like light and dark.

 Colors ending in `--rgb` provide the `red, green, blue` values for use in `rgb()` and `rgba()` color modes.
 For example, `rgba(var(--bs-secondary-bg-rgb), .5)`.

 {{< callout warning>}}
 **Heads up!** There's some potentially confusing things regarding new secondary and tertiary colors, and our secondary theme color.
+Expect this to be ironed out in v6.
 {{< /callout >}}

 {{< bs-table "table text-start table-swatches" >}}